 This project provides funding for WSSC Water's share of the Blue Plains biosolids processes for which construction began after June 30, 1993.
-There are 11 projects from the DC Water capital program that are covered by the WSSC Water capital project.
-The projects that make up the majority of the FY'25 anticipated spending include: biosolids blending development center (I3); additional centrifuges for pre-digestion dewatering (LD); biosolids process rehabilitation (RM); upgrades to the solids processing building/DSLF (XZ); and rehabilitation of the dewatered sludge loading facility (XD).
+There are 9 projects from the DC Water capital program that are covered by the WSSC Water capital project.
+The projects that make up the majority of the FY'24 anticipated spending include: gravity thickener facility upgrades phase II (BX); biosolids blending development center (I3); additional centrifuges for predigestion dewatering (LD); biosolids process rehabilitation (RM); and upgrades to the solids processing building/DSLF (XZ).
 Starting in FY'28 are planned upgrades to the DAF facility (XY).